-In relation to the above, the Company is actively evaluating certain market opportunities, including some transformational ones as presented in "Business-Pipeline-Potential Transactions", at different stages for an estimated aggregate size of up to approximately \notin 9 billion (based on enterprise value, assuming acquisition of 100% of the relevant targets and including Build-to-suit programs or the deployment of further initiatives).
-While there are projects in an early stage (origination, auction or due diligence phases), there are others being negotiated on an exclusive basis with advanced documentation in place.
+The Company intends to continue following its investment criteria in the analysis of future acquisitions, and believes that its past track record has demonstrated its ability to deliver value to its shareholders.
+The Company is actively evaluating certain market opportunities, including some transformational ones as presented in "Business-Pipeline-Potential Transactions", at different stages for an estimated aggregate size of up to approximately €11 billion (based on enterprise value, assuming acquisition of 100% of the relevant targets and including build-to-suit programs or the deployment of further initiatives).
+While there are projects in an early stage (origination, auction or due diligence phases), there are others being negotiated on an exclusivity basis with advanced documentation in place.